rotsee/thenmap-js/README.md

+Simple javascript library for accessing the [Thenmap](//www.thenmap.net) API.
+This script will fetch data for one date at a time.
+If you want to create sliders, [showing different dates in one visualization](//old.thenmap.net), we strongly recommend you to rather fetch _all_ borders in one request.

 ## Getting started

 Start by preparing your Google Spreadsheet with data.
 The spreadsheet should contain a list of the countries that you want to color.
 The country is defined in the `id` column and the fill color in the `color` column.
-Thenmap.js accepts CSS color synthax.
+Thenmap.js accepts any CSS color syntax (e.g. `#99cccc`, `purple` or `rgb(0, 231, 99)`)

-We follow standard ISO abbreviations for countries.
+We use [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes for modern nations and subdivisions, where available.
 Use these [sample datasets for reference](https://docs.google.com/spreadsheets/d/1dj8qw3I75qudflfkr4wBDipeehnecsSslemkn2j5qRE/edit#gid=0) to get correct shape ids.
-For older countries that seized to exist before the introduction of ISO we have "invented" own abbreviations.

 Publish the dataset by clicking __File > Publish to the web__ and __Start publishing__.